All Episodes

 Glad to have the chance to talk to you.

-Uh I was calling in basically for you know the Trump thing, but you guys have covered it, you know, to death.
+I was calling in basically for the Trump thing, but you guys have covered it to depth.

-If they let the case go forward without the major litigant in it, and continue to do this, it could say.
+If they let the case go forward without the major litigant in it and continue to do this, it could sell.

 That's number one.

-Number two, they allowed the the main plaintiff in the case to be replaced because that main plaintiff was was on record as actually giving very high grades to to Trump University.
+Number two, they allowed the main plaintiff in the case to be replaced because that main plaintiff was on record as actually giving very high grades to Trump University.

-As a matter of fact, Trump put out a a email yesterday.
+As a matter of fact, Trump put out an email yesterday.

-They have they have a website where you can see the reviews.
+They have a website where you can see the reviews.

-This is not gonna but there's a precedent that can be set here because if it's allowed to go forward, even if it's settled in a very minimal way, it could open the opportunity for someone who was unhappy because they had to drop out of college to file a lawsuit.
+But there's a precedent that could be set here because if it's allowed to go forward, even if it's settled in a very minimal way, it could open the opportunity for someone who is unhappy because they had to drop out of college to fire a lawsuit.

-And it's not gonna be just one or one lawsuit, it's gonna be two.
+And it's not going to be just one lawsuit.

-They could fire a law or do a lawsuit against the university, and then another one against the government for the loans.
+They could fire a lawsuit or do a lawsuit against the university and then another one against the government for the loans.

-I mean listen, I gotta be honest, it could go on in perpetuity, but there is a strategy that I actually agree with that Trump is involved in here, and that is that you know, for the vast majority, the ninety-nine percent that give them excellent grades for a good experience and they learned a lot, and then to have one or two percent of people try and use it and now leverage the the political campaign is a very tough position to be put in.
+It could go on in perpetuity, but there is a strategy that I actually agree with that Trump is involved in here, and that is that, you know, for the vast majority, the 99% that give them excellent grades for a good experience and they learned a lot, and then to have one or two percent of people try and use it and now leverage the political campaign is a very tough position to be put in.

 Anyway, I appreciate the call.